jack-williams/ts-spec/conditional-types.md

 // --> never
 ```

-To prevent distribution, wrap the _check_ and _extends_ type using a one-tuple.
+To prevent distribution: wrap the _check_ and _extends_ type using a one-tuple.

 #### Example - *Suppressing Distribution*
 ```ts